 Cranial and Mid-Facial Asymmetry

-A study published last month, the biggest of its kind so far, investigated the effectiveness of plagiocephaly helmets in the correction of mid-facial and cranial asymmetry.
-Measurements were taken before and after treatment, at eye and forehead level, and also around the ears to determine their relative positions.
+A study published in 2015, the biggest of its kind so far, investigated the effectiveness of plagiocephaly helmets in the correction of mid-facial and cranial asymmetry.
+Measurements were taken before and after treatment, at the eye and forehead level, and also around the ears to determine their relative positions.

 The research team found helmet therapy to be effective in the treatment of both cranial and mid-facial asymmetries.
 The greatest degree of improvement was found in patients of less than one year of age, although older patients did show some improvement.